 For a small nation, the Dominican Republic exhibits exceptional geographical diversity.
-It is home to the highest peak in the Caribbean -Pico Duarte at 3,098 meters (10,417 feet), its lowest elevation -Lake Enriquillo at 45 meters (374 feet) below sea level, rugged mountain chains, fertile valleys, semideserts, and about 1300 kilometers (800 miles) of beaches.
+It is home to the highest peak in the Caribbean (Pico Duarte at 3,098 meters or 10,417 feet), its lowest elevation (Lake Enriquillo at 45 meters or 374 feet below sea level), rugged mountain chains, fertile valleys, semideserts, and about 1600 kilometers (1000 miles) of coastline and beaches.

 Due to this diverse topography, its climate is the most varied in the region.
 The annual average temperature is 25 °C (77 °F).
 At higher elevations the temperature averages 18 °C (64.4 °F) while near sea level the average temperature is 28 °C (82.4 °F).
-Low temperatures of 0 °C (32 °F) have been recorded in the central mountains.
+Low temperatures below 0 °C (32 °F) have been recorded in the central mountains.
 January and February are the coolest months of the year; August, the hottest.